Litigation Update MDL-2738 Published June 25, 2026

 J&J Talc Litigation After the Bankruptcy Collapse: Trials and Mediation Resume

 With J&J's third attempt to resolve talc claims in bankruptcy rejected, the largest active MDL in the federal system — roughly 68,000 cases — is back in court.
-The company says it is not currently pursuing a global settlement, even as a court-appointed mediator works in the background.
+As of June 2026, the company said it was not currently pursuing a global settlement, even as a court-appointed mediator worked in the background.

 Key Takeaways

-- J&J's third bankruptcy attempt — filed through subsidiary Red River Talc (a ~$8–9B plan) — was rejected in April 2025, so all MDL claims now proceed in court
+• J&J's third bankruptcy attempt — filed through subsidiary Red River Talc (a ~$8–9B plan) — was rejected on March 31, 2025, so all MDL claims then proceeded in court

-- J&J has publicly stated it is not currently pursuing a global settlement and intends to defend the cases
+• As of June 2026, J&J had publicly stated it was not currently pursuing a global settlement and intended to defend the cases.
+This position changed on July 27, 2026

-- A court-appointed mediator (Fouad Kurdi) has convened settlement sessions under Judge Shipp's order; the first federal bellwether (reported as Carter Judkins) is on track for trial later in 2026
+• A court-appointed mediator (Fouad Kurdi) has convened settlement sessions under Judge Shipp's order; Carter Judkins was selected as the first federal bellwether in June 2025, and no trial date has been publicly confirmed

 The bankruptcy route is closed

-After two earlier "Texas two-step" filings were dismissed, J&J's third attempt — through its subsidiary Red River Talc, proposing roughly $8–9 billion — was rejected by the bankruptcy court in April 2025.
+After two earlier "Texas two-step" filings were dismissed, J&J's third attempt — through its subsidiary Red River Talc, proposing roughly $8–9 billion — was rejected by the bankruptcy court on March 31, 2025.
 J&J did not appeal and withdrew the settlement offer.
-As a result, the talc claims are proceeding in the MDL before Judge Michael Shipp and in state courts, rather than through Chapter 11.
+As a result, the talc claims proceeded in the MDL before Judge Michael Shipp and in state courts, rather than through Chapter 11.

-A court-appointed mediator (Fouad Kurdi) has convened settlement sessions under an order requiring representatives with full authority on both sides, but J&J has continued to say it is not currently pursuing a global settlement.
-The first federal bellwether (reported as Carter Judkins) remains on track for trial later in 2026.
+A court-appointed mediator (Fouad Kurdi) has convened settlement sessions under an order requiring representatives with full authority on both sides.
+As of June 2026, when this article was published, J&J had continued to say it was not currently pursuing a global settlement.
+Carter Judkins was selected as the first federal bellwether in June 2025; no trial date has been publicly confirmed.
 This is general litigation reporting; figures and case names are attributed to the sources below and remain subject to docket confirmation.

 Full J&J Talc MDL background & eligibility